 At the same time, there are necessary moments where, as the head of operations, you have to step in.
 Whether it’s showing people how to use the cookstove and Aquamira tablets, tying up the bear bags, divvying up the food to be carried in packs, pointing out the route, planning the meals, etc., you’re in charge.
 Moral of the story: be present when you’re needed, and the rest of the time, let the group take over.
 They’ll do beautifully.

 Day 4.
 Return to campus (dry my teary eyes …)

 I awoke in the tent this last morning to the sounds of steady rain.
 After lying swaddled in the warmth of my sleeping bag for a few moments, I got up and rallied the troops for the tent breakdown/packing out process.
 We said goodbye to our groggy-eyed shelter-mates, and hiked back to the car under a steadily increasing rainfall.

 We enjoyed a serene drive back through trees that seemed to have become more colorful over the weekend.
-And the party car (my car) stopped to grab some touristy Vermont paraphernalia as memorabilia of the trip, per my request.
+The party car (my car) stopped to grab some touristy Vermont paraphernalia as memorabilia of the trip, per my request.

 (Briefly) Thoughts about Trip Leading …

-It was stressful; it was beautiful; it was an adventure that I hope to partake in again.
-The majority of the work was prior to the trip – planning and reconsidering food amounts, gauging how much I thought we could carry/accomplish, renting the cars, confirming the route, etc. I advise everyone who’s even mildly interested to try it.
-I shared a great deal of the load with a friend who came on this and another trip with me – having a co-captain is a great help.
+It was stressful, it was beautiful, and it was an adventure that I hope to partake in again.
+The majority of the work was prior to the trip.
+This included planning and reconsidering food amounts, gauging how much I thought we could carry/accomplish, renting the cars, confirming the route, etc. I advise everyone who’s even mildly interested to try it.
+I shared a great deal of the load with a friend who came on this and another trip with me.
+Having a co-captain is a great help.
 The great lessons of this trip were: Know your limits.
 Roll with the punches.
 And step back.
 Definitely try it; definitely be ready to experience some freak outs (like I did on the first hike).
 You’d be surprised how well you can come through it.